bbepis/XUnity.AutoTranslator/README.md

 Tag=2.9.0                        ;Tag representing the last version this plugin was executed under.
 Do not edit
 ```

+### Behaviour Configuration Explanation

+#### Whitespace Handling
+When it comes to automated translations, proper whitespace handling can really make or break the translation.
+The parameters that control whitespace handling are:
+ * `IgnoreWhitespaceInDialogue`
+ * `IgnoreWhitespaceInNGUI`
+ * `MinDialogueChars`
+ * `ForceSplitTextAfterCharacters`
+ * `TrimAllText`
+ * `WhitespaceRemovalStrategy`

+The first thing the plugin does when it discovers a new text is trim any whitespace, if `TrimAllText` is configured.
+This does not include newlines or "special" whitespace such as japanese whitespace.

+After this initial trimming, the plugin determines whether or not it should perform a special whitespace removal operation.
+How it removes the whitespace is based on the parameter `WhitespaceRemomvalStrategy`.
+The default value of this parameter is recommended.
+The other value (AllOccurrences) is only kept for legacy reasons.

+It determine whether or not to perform this operation based on the parameters `IgnoreWhitespaceInDialogue`, `IgnoreWhitespaceInNGUI` and `MinDialogueChars`:
+ * `IgnoreWhitespaceInDialogue`: If the text is longer than `MinDialogueChars`, whitespace is removed.
+ * `IgnoreWhitespaceInNGUI`: If the text comes from an NGUI component, whitespace is removed.

+After the text has been translated by the configured service, `ForceSplitTextAfterCharacters` is used to determine if the plugin should force the result into multiple lines after a certain number of characters.

+The main reason that this type of handling can make or break a translation really comes down to whether or not whitespace is removed from the source text before sending it to the endpoint.
+Most endpoints (such as GoogleTranslate) consider text on multiple lines seperately, which can often result in terrible translation if an unnecessary newline is included.

+#### UI Resizing
+Often when performing a translation on a text component, the resulting text is larger than the original.
+This often means that there is not enough room in the text component for the result.
+This section describes ways to remedy that by changing important parameters of the text components.

+The important parameters in relation to this are `EnableUIResizing`, `ResizeUILineSpacingScale`, `ForceUIResizing` and `OverrideFont`.
+ * `EnableUIResizing`: Resizes the components when a translation is performed.
+ * `ForceUIResizing`: Resizes all components at all times, period.
+ * `ResizeUILineSpacingScale`: Changes the line spacing of resized components.
+UGUI only.
+ * `OverrideFont`: Changes the font of all text components regardless of `EnableUIResizing` and `ForceUIResizing`.
+UGUI only.

+Resizing of a UI component does not refer to changing of it's dimensions, but rather how the component handles overflow.
+The plugin changes the overflow parameters such that text is more likely to be displayed.

+#### Reducing Translation Requests
+The following aims at reducing the number of requests send to the translation endpoint:
+ * `EnableBatching`: Batches several translation requests into a single with supported endpoints (Only GoogleTranslate and GoogleTranslateLegitimate at the moment)
+ * `UseStaticTranslations`: Enables usage of internal lookup dictionary of various english-to-japanese terms.
+ * `MaxCharactersPerTranslation`: Specifies the maximum length of a text to translate.
+Any texts longer than this is ignored by the plugin.
+Cannot be greater than 500.

+#### Other Options
+ * `TextGetterCompatibilityMode`: This mode fools the game into thinking that the text displayed is not translated.
+This is required if the game uses text displayed to the user to determine what logic to execute.
+You can easily determine if this is required if you can see the functionality works fine if you toggle the translation off (hotkey: ALT+T).
+ * `IgnoreTextStartingWith`: Disable translation for any texts starting with values in this ';-separated' setting.
+The [default value](https://www.charbase.com/180e-unicode-mongolian-vowel-separator) is an invisible character that takes up no space.
+ * `CopyToClipboard`: Copy text to translate to the clipboard to support tools such as Translation Aggregator.
+ * `Delay`: Required delay from a text appears until a translation request is queued in seconds.
+IMGUI not supported.

 ## Key Mapping
 The following key inputs are mapped:
  * ALT + T: Alternate between translated and untranslated versions of all texts provided by this plugin.